mkdecisiondev/devdocs/readme.md

 	4. Writing to a DynamoDB Table Using a Lambda Function
 	5. Storing S3 Object Links in DynamoDB
 	6. Using SES and Lambda to Send Emails
+	7. Using SNS and Lambda to Send a Random 6 Digit Number Via Text Message
 3. Advanced Topics
 	1. Mock Testing the AWS SDK
 	2. [How to Pass a File Through API Gateway](aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md)